Iocaqu/cloud-computing-course/Laboratory-05-Cloud-Data-Engineer/reflection.md

 # Mission Reflection

-*Give this a read-through and tweak anything that doesn't sound like you before submitting.
-Aim for 250–350 words total.*

 **1. Why is object storage better suited for storing millions of photos compared to a traditional block storage hard drive?**